 4. Golden Circle and Fontana Geothermal Baths Tour

 The Golden Circle and Fontana Geothermal Baths Tour offers a soothing experience after visiting the main Golden Circle attractions.
 Following visits to Thingvellir, Geysir, and Gullfoss, guests can relax in Fontana's hot springs and steam baths by the lake in Laugarvatn.
+This tour combines the best of Iceland's natural wonders with a rejuvenating geothermal bath experience.

 5. Golden Circle and Fridheimar Farm Tour